arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 not yet exist, and overwritten in the existing documents if they do exist there.

+The value of the `_key` attribute as well as attributes used as sharding keys may not be changed.

 Setting an attribute value to *null* in the patch documents will cause a value of *null* to be saved for the attribute by default.